FujoWebDev/fujocoded/src/content/updates/25-08-16-sisyphus/_TODO.md

 - Provide a preview image for it too

 - Get me a profile link for Hyena
+- Section link for the card dropoff, in the hiring section

 ## Backerkit Recent - Fujoguide
 - Get a preview Git badge